Outrage over postponement of Holocaust lectures at Utrecht University of Applied Sciences

 “Total madness”

-But does that have anything to do with education about the Holocaust and the danger of anti-Semitism?
+But does that have anything to do with education regarding the Holocaust and the danger of anti-Semitism?
 The CIDI speaks of “total madness” now that the lectures are postponed.
 “Academicly unworthy and completely cowardly!
 Yet another example that intimidation and threats pay off.”

 According to Utrecht University of Applied Sciences, more time is needed to “organize a diverse and balanced dialogue on these topics, with today’s dynamics”.
 There would also be ‘safety reasons’.